 Mayor Bob Buckhorn Biography

-In 2003, Buckhorn joined the Dewey Square Group, a nationally known public affairs company, and was principal in the Florida office.
-In March 2007, he opened Buckhorn Partners, a public affairs firm based in Tampa.
+Previously, Buckhorn served as the Special Assistant to former Tampa Mayor Sandra Freedman, and in 1995, he was elected Tampa City Council.
+In 2003, Buckhorn joined the Dewey Square Group, a nationally known public affairs company, until he opened Buckhorn Partners, a public affairs firm based in Tampa, in 2007.

-Buckhorn, 53, graduated from Penn State University in 1980 with a degree in Political Science.
-He is married to Dr. Catherine Lynch Buckhorn and they have two daughters.
+Buckhorn, 56, graduated from Penn State University in 1980.
+He is married to Dr. Catherine Lynch Buckhorn, and they have two daughters, Grace and Colleen.